Do you wish to trick your Petunias into producing more vibrant blooms instead of seeds?

 - Sterilize your tools by rubbing alcohol or applying bleach on the blades to make them bacteria-free.

 - Also, you need to protect your Petunias from pests like mites, caterpillars, moths, and budworms.
-They can damage the flowers to a higher extent.
+They can damage the flowers to a greater extent.

 Petunias receive love for their vibrant flowers, filling the room with fragrance and fresh air.